An obstetrician (pregnancy doctor) will advise you on the most suitable treatment for your ectopic pregnancy.

 Medical treatment is the injection of a drug called methotrexate.
 This prevents the ectopic pregnancy from growing.

 You may need to return to the clinic or the ward a few days after the injection.
-You'll be advised on who to contact if you experience any symptoms.
+You'll be advised on who to contact if you have any symptoms.

-The main advantage of having methotrexate treatment is that you will not need to have surgery or take a general anaesthetic.
+The main advantage of having methotrexate treatment is that you do not need to have surgery or take a general anaesthetic.

 It may be the safest option if: